tenintech/entra-id-management-lab/README.md

  - A user account to be created
  - Appropriate role-based permissions assigned
  - Multi-Factor Authentication (MFA) enabled for security
- - Access restricted through Conditional Access policies
+ - Access managed through group membership

 This reflects real-world IT tasks where proper identity management is critical to maintaining security and controlling access to organizational systems.